CarlaBuongiorno/OceanThrills/README.md

         ![information windows](assets/images/readme-images/features/infowindows.png)

 <!-- - On medium screen devices and larger, the __current weather__ for Mauritius is displayed in the middle of the navigation bar at all times .
-- On small screen divices, the __current weather__ for Mauritius is displayed next to the title of each activity page. -->
+- On small screen devices, the __current weather__ for Mauritius is displayed next to the title of each activity page. -->

 ### Features Left to Implement
 - A 404 page to help the user navigate back home.